12.22.20: Order updates through January 15th, US Chamber Guides on new PPP; SBA accepting EIDL loan applications, US

-On March 24th, Governor Whitmer ordered Shelter in Place to suppress the spread of COVID-19 and to prevent our state’s health care systems from being overwhelmed.
-The executive order is extended to July 16th with some restrictions lifting for certain industries and areas of Michigan, to coincide with cautious reopening of the economy.
+12.18.20: On March 24th, Governor Whitmer ordered Shelter in Place to suppress the spread of COVID-19 and to prevent our state’s health care systems from being overwhelmed.
 While we continue the process of re-opening, we are providing tools and aid from reliable sources for our members and the public.
 The U.S. Chamber of Commerce, State of Michigan, CDC, our local cities and other trusted organizations links are below.
-The Chamber will be updating this site and social media as we move forward; see the most current update of Governor Whitmer’s orders click here
+Scroll for local schools, aid, 211 and other resources.
+The Chamber will be updating this site and social media as we move forward.
+Click Here for Updates 1.4.20 from Michigan.Gov